mlhartme/stool/client/documentation.md

 * **name**
   Name of the stage.
-* **apps**
-  App names of this stage.
 * **running**
   Currently running images of this stage.
 * **urls**
-  Urls for all apps of this stage.
-Point your browser to one of them to access your app(s).
+  Urls for this stage.
+Point your browser to one of them to access your stage.
 * **created-by**
   User who created this stage.
 * **created-at**